-- A. The height of any principal building shall not exceed 31 feet.
-The maximum height for any residential building is proscribed in §271-228 A. [Amended 9-19-2003 by L.L.
-No. 2-2003] - B. The height of any accessory building shall not exceed 20 feet.
-The maximum height of any residential accessory building is proscribed in §271-228 B. - C. The height of any boundary line fence shall not exceed four feet. - D. Refer to 271-Attachment 1 for the "Table of Requirements for Residential Construction and Building Limitations".
+- A. The maximum height for any residential building is proscribed in §271-228 A. The height of any principalbuilding shall not exceed 31 feet.
+[Amended 9-19-2003 by L.L.
+No. 2-2003] - B. The maximum height of any residential accessory building is proscribed in § 271-228 B. The height of any accessory building shall not exceed 20 feet. - C. The height of any boundary line fence shall not exceed four feet. - D. Refer to 271-Attachment 1 for the "Table of Requirements for Residential Construction and Building Limitations".

-A. The principal building, as herein-defined, or any part thereof of it shall be erected, constructed, reconstructed, altered, repaired or used on a plot containing an area of not less than 15,000 square feet contained in one lot.
+- A. The principal building, as herein defined, or any part thereof of it shall be erected, constructed, reconstructed, altered, repaired or used on a plot containing an area of not less than 15,000 square feet contained in one lot.
 Notwithstanding any other state or local law to the contrary, the minimum lot area herein may not be met by combining two or more contiguous plots of land each of which is less than such required minimum lot area.

-B. There shall not be more than one principal building or portion, thereof to each 15,000 square feet contained in a plot.
+[Amended 8-16-1999 by L.L.
+No. 5-1999] - B. There shall not be more than one principal building or portion thereof to each 15,000 square feet contained in a plot.